What Does the Retina Do?

 Common Retina Problems

 When the retina is diseased or damaged, it affects the eye in different ways.
-If you suspect you have a retina condition, contact our office at Desert Vision Center as soon as possible.
+If you suspect you have a retina condition, contact our office at Desert Vision Center as soon as possible to see our fellowship trained retina specialist.
 Some retina problems can cause significant permanent loss of vision if left untreated.

 Common retina conditions include: